Financial position

 Level of prosperity

-In 2019-20, households with the highest income had an average weekly disposable income just under 4 times that of households with the lowest income.
-We have observed a flatter multiple in recent years.
+In 2019-20 (the latest year for which data is available) households with the highest income had a weekly disposable income 3.7 times that of households with the lowest income.

 Since 2007-08, income has increased for all income groups except those within the highest group.
 Income for this group has stayed relatively stable.